bob1de/django-flexquery/docs/index.rst

 make a noticeable difference at all.
 However, when the amount of data grows, doing queries right can save you and the users of your application several seconds, and that is what django-flexquery is for.

-Have a look at the :doc:`usage` and :doc:`api` to get an idea of how it works.

 Requirements